King Charles I of England

 Charles as Prince of Wales in 1623; Credit – Wikipedia

-While Charles was traveling to Spain in 1623, he first saw the French king’s sister and his future wife in Paris, Henrietta Maria, as she rehearsed a court entertainment with other members of the French royal family.
+While Charles was traveling to Spain in 1623, he first saw King Louis XIII of France‘s sister and his future wife in Paris, Henrietta Maria, as she rehearsed a court entertainment with other members of the French royal family.
 On March 27, 1625, King James I died and Charles succeeded him.
-Since the Spanish negotiations failed, King Charles I now looked toward a French alliance and a marriage with Henrietta Maria was successfully negotiated.
+Since the Spanish negotiations failed, King Charles I now looked toward a French alliance, and a marriage with Henrietta Maria was successfully negotiated.
 Henrietta Maria was the youngest daughter of King Henri IV of France and his second wife, Marie de’ Medici.
 Henri IV was assassinated in 1610 when Henrietta Maria was still a baby and her brother King Louis XIII had succeeded their father.
 Charles and Henrietta Maria were married by proxy on May 1, 1625, on the steps of Notre-Dame Cathedral in Paris.
 They were then married in person at Canterbury Cathedral in Canterbury, England on June 13, 1625.
 Charles’ coronation was held on February 2, 1626, at Westminster Abbey, but the Roman Catholic Henrietta Maria was not crowned because she refused to participate in a Church of England ceremony.
 She had proposed that a French Catholic bishop crown her, which was unacceptable to Charles and the English court.

 Charles and Henrietta Maria had nine children: